Close

 History of the Irish Language

-Today, English is the most widely-spoken language in Ireland, but it wasn’t always so.
-Before English, the inhabitants here spoke the Irish language (also known as Irish Gaelic).
+Today, English is Ireland’s most widely spoken language, but it wasn’t always so.
+Before English, the inhabitants spoke the Irish language (also known as Irish Gaelic).
 An old language that was spoken in Ireland for centuries, Irish nearly died out once the British began to enforce the widespread use of English.

 Happily, the Irish language has seen a massive revival in Ireland in recent years.
 The Gaelic Revival started in the late 19th and early 20th century, bringing Irish language, culture and tradition back to the spotlight.

-This impressive feat was originally brought on by Douglas Hyde, a founding member of the 1876 Cumann Buan-Choimeádta na Gaeilge (Society for the Preservation of the Irish Language).
+This impressive feat was initially brought on by Douglas Hyde, a founding member of the 1876 Cumann Buan-Choimeádta na Gaeilge (Society for the Preservation of the Irish Language).
 The society’s goal?
-Develop interest and protect Irish tradition, sport, music, folklore, dance, and of course the Irish language.
+Develop interest and protect Irish tradition, sport, music, folklore, dance, and, of course, the Irish language.
 And it has succeeded with gusto.
-Irish music fills the pubs many a night, sports like GAA and hurling are immensely popular as is Irish dance, oral storytelling and traditional folklore tales are told and retold, and of course, the Irish language has seen a comeback.
+Irish music fills the pubs many a night, sports like GAA and hurling are immensely popular, as is Irish dance, oral storytelling and traditional folklore tales are told and retold, and of course, the Irish language has seen a comeback.
 Want to learn more about Irish history?
 Read our History of Ireland for an overview of Ireland through the ages here.

 Useful Words & Phrases in Irish Gaelic